 Take advantage of the Dividend Allowance

-Investors receiving dividend income can still benefit from a reduced dividend allowance.
+Investors receiving dividend income can benefit from the Dividend Allowance.

 Sharing economy tax relief

-The Government has finally caught up with the proliferation of eBay, Gumtree and similar sites, with the launch of two tax relief schemes for the 'sharing economy'.
+The Government has finally caught up with the proliferation of eBay, Gumtree and similar sites, with two tax relief schemes for the 'sharing economy.'

-The first £1,000 you make from selling your old stuff online, or items you've made, is now tax-free – beyond that, you'll have to pay income tax.
+The first £1,000 you make from selling your old stuff online, or items you've made, is tax-free – beyond that, you'll have to pay Income Tax.

 Additionally, the first £1,000 you make from your property, for things like renting out your driveway, is tax-free.

-After the deadline, it'll revert to the nuormal tiers, which are charged at different rates depending on the portion of the purchase price that falls into a band.
+Now, Stamp Duty is back to its normal tiers, so different rates are charged depending on the portion of the purchase price that falls into a band.